 ZYTO biocommunication technology is a novel, computer-based technology.
 It allows the human body to be evaluated, through the use of an interface called the hand cradle, by exposing it to digital signals representing the informational equivalent of various stress-generating agents (or stressors) and documenting and evaluating the body’s subtle response to these stimuli, known as virtual-stimulus items (or VSIs).
 This technology assesses non-material (subtle energetic) aspects of the function of the human body and does therefore not provide medical diagnostic information.
 However, its value in guiding healthcare practi- tioners in their clinical decision-making process has been proven in thousands of clinics around the world.

 Click this link to learn more about ZYTO BIOCOMMUNICATION TECHNOLOGY.

-Dr. König uses three applications of this technology in his practice; the BALANCE scan, ELITE biosurveys, and the EVOX application.
-The BALANCE scan is a very basic evaluation of the body’s subtle state and response to digital stressors while the ELITE biosurveys repre- sent a much more comprehensive, sophisticated, and in-depth probing.
+Dr. König uses two applications of this technology in his practice; the ELITE biosurveys and the EVOX application.
+The ELITE biosurveys represent a comprehensive, sophisticated, and in-depth probing.
 They allow for the evaluation of the body’s response to hundreds of virtual stressors of various types.
 The EVOX application is designed to empower a patient to deal with challenging life issues more easily and constructively.
 It is based on an interactive evaluation of a patient’s voice energy as the individual speaks about a topic representing a challenging issue in her/his life.